Hunter (1984 American TV series): Vehicles

 During the first two seasons, McCall drove a garnet red and silver 1984 Dodge Daytona Turbo Z. Then starting with season three and on through season five, McCall drove a bright red 1987 Daytona Shelby Z (Sometimes though, a "Turbo Z" badge on this Daytona is also clearly visible).
 During the sixth season - her final season, she drove a gold-colored 1990 Dodge Dynasty.
 (An episode during the fourth or fifth season showed the outside of what was supposedly McCall's house and a yellow 1987 Ford Mustang was out front.
 However, McCall is only shown driving it once and then it was never shown again.)

 Both Officer Joanne Molenski and Sgt.
-Chris Novak, during last season, drove a tan/beige 1990 LTD Crown Victoria.
+Chris Novak, during the last season, drove a tan/beige 1991 LTD Crown Victoria.

+Captain Charles "Charlie" Devane drove a brand new light blue metallic 1988 Ford LTD Crown Victoria hard top sedan starting in season 4.
+This vehicle was subsequently replaced with a light gray 1989 Ford LTD Crown Victoria.
+The 1989 was then replaced in season 7 with a 1990 Ford LTD Crown Victoria hardtop sedan.
+Other undercover officers in season 7 drove one of three 1987 Chevrolet Caprice 9C1 4 door sedans, one in navy blue, one in silver, and one in brown.

 In the first reunion film, The Return of Hunter: Everyone Walks in L.A., Hunter drove a black 1995 Ford Crown Victoria.
-In Hunter: Return to Justice, McCall drove a silver 2002 Mercedes Benz CLK320 convertible.
-In Hunter: Back in Force and the subsequent new series, Hunter drove a black 2003 Crown Victoria Police Interceptor and McCall occasionally drove a black 2003 Ford Expedition.
+In Hunter: Return to Justice, Hunter drove a black 2002 Ford Crown Victoria P71 Police Interceptor and McCall drove a silver 2002 Mercedes Benz CLK320 convertible.
+In Hunter: Back in Force and the subsequent new series, Hunter drove a black 2003 Ford Crown Victoria P70 [LWB] Long Wheel Base Police Interceptor and McCall occasionally drove a black 2003 Ford Expedition.

-Film

-In 2009, a film adaptation was announced to be in development with a screenplay by Frank Lupo and Fred Dryer, to be directed by Lupo for Columbia Pictures, Anchor Bay Films, and Warner Bros.
-Pictures.
+Filming locations

+Culver City, California was a popular filming location for the series.
+The old City Hall Building exterior was often used as an establishing shot to setup action at police headquarters.